Commercial Umbrella Insurance

 What is commercial umbrella insurance?

-Even the best insurance policies have limits.
-Commercial umbrella insurance adds an extra layer of protection when large claims exceed your existing coverage — helping safeguard your business from costly lawsuits or high-value claims.
+Commercial umbrella insurance adds an extra layer of protection when large claims exceed your existing coverage, helping safeguard your business from costly lawsuits or high-value claims.

-A commercial umbrella policy increases the liability limits of your existing business insurance.
+A commercial umbrella policy increases the liability limits of your underlying business insurance, such as general liability or commercial auto.

 Many vendors, landlords, and contracts even require umbrella coverage to meet higher liability standards.